top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/10_lane_following.md

 Wait a while so that everything has been launched.
 Drive around with joystick to check if connection is working.

-Step 2: Press X to start anti-instagram.
+Step 2: Press X to recalibrate Anti-Instagram.

 Step 3: Start the autonomous lane following by pressing the **R1** button on joystick. to start autonomous.

 Step 4: Enjoy the demo.

-Press L1 to switch to joystick control.
+Step 5: Stop the autonomous driving by pressing **L1** button on the joystick and switch to joystick control.

-Step 2: On laptop, make sure ros enviroment has been activated, run command:

-    laptop $ rviz

-In rviz, two markerarrays /(vehicle_name)/duckiebot_visualizer/segment_list_markers and /(vehicle_name)/lane_pose_visualizer_node/lane_pose_markers can be visualized.
-The green arrow shall be in a reasonable direction.

-Step 3: On laptop, make sure ros enviroment has been activated, run command:

-    laptop $ rqt

-In rqt, the images can be visualized are /(vehicle_name)/camera_node/image/compressed, /(vehicle_name)/line_detector_node/image_with_lines, /(vehicle_name)/lane_filter_node/belief_img.

 ## Troubleshooting {#demo-template-troubleshooting}
 Problem:
 * The Duckiebot does not drive nicely in the lane.
-Solution:
-*
+Solution 1:
+Step 1: Turn on line segments.

+    laptop $ rviz rosparam set /'robotname'/line_detector_node/verbose true Step 2: Open rviz.

+    laptop $ rviz

+Step 3: Look at the .../image_with_lines image output.
+Apply the anti-instagram callibration by pushing the X button on the joystick.
+Check if you see enough segments.
+If not enough segments are visible, press X button on joystick for Anti-Instagram relaunch.
+Check if you see more segments and the color of the segments are according to the color of the lines in Duckietown

+Solution 2:
 * Check the extrinsic and intrinsic [calibration](#camera-calib)

 Problem: